siyanew/ml-software-engineering/README.md

 Now, make the necessary modifications to the configuration in `preprocessing/constants.py`.
 Then, from the root of this repo, run `python -m preprocessing.main`.
 The script will first index the dataset, which can take a couple of minutes, and then process the dataset, which can take more than an hour.

+## GPU support

 ## Training a model
 * Training from config: `python train.py --config config/<config.json>`
 * Training from checkpoint: `python train.py --resume saved/models/<subdirectories>/checkpoint.pth`
 * Analyse the logs with Tensorboard: `tensorboard --logdir saved/log/<model_name>`

 Note that when resuming a model from a checkpoint, the corresponding `config.json` from `saved/models/<model_name>/<subdirectories>` will be used.

+For GPU support for PyTorch with CUDA, see the official documentation [on the PyTorch site](https://pytorch.org/get-started/locally/)

 ## Testing a model